 - Initial analysis suggests that moving the date the Loan Charge applies from 1999 to 2010, together with the provisions that disapply the Loan Charge where a reasonable disclosure of a loan relating to 2015 to 2016 or an earlier year was made and HMRC had not taken action to protect the year, would remove an estimated 1,000 employers from the Loan Charge.
 Around 1,000 employers are expected to receive a refund of voluntary restitution paid.

-HMRC has published detailed guidance for taxpayers, setting out the position for those who have already settled, those who are waiting to finalise a settlement, and those liable to pay the Charge.
+HMRC has published updated guidance for taxpayers, setting out the position for those who have settled, and those liable to pay the Charge.

 This paper discusses the Government’s introduction of this legislation, its consideration by the House, and the debate as to whether HMRC’s approach has been fair or not.